auth0/docs/new/client-platforms/jquery.md

 <% } %>

 You only have to change the `Auth0Widget` configuration to use your Auth0's account.
-Please [click here](#2-Configure-the-Auth0Widget) to learn how to do it.
+Please [click here](#3) to learn how to do it.

-Otherwise, Please follow the steps below to configure your app to use jQuery with Auth0.
+Otherwise, please follow the steps below to configure your app to use jQuery with Auth0.

 ### 1. Adding the Auth0 scripts and setting the right viewport